-There is a recognition gap.
-Companies depend on employees to do great work, but small things like saying thanks aren’t part of the company culture.
+There is a recognition gap in the workplace where companies depend on employees to do great work, but small things like saying thanks aren't part of the company culture.
 Research from Workhuman and Gallup found that 36% of employees say their organizations have an employee recognition program.
 Considering the impact, more companies must adopt a program encouraging and rewarding employees.
 But exactly what is employee recognition?

 What is an Employee Recognition Program?